NQP for Leading Behaviour and Culture

 You may be able to get your NPQ course fees paid for by the Department for Education (DfE).
 This is called scholarship funding.
 You do not need to apply for it.

-When you register for an NPQ, DfE will tell you if you are eligible for funding.
+When you register for an NPQ, the DfE will inform you if are eligible for funding.
+You can find further funding information here.

 Apply